Select one of the options below:

 The number of courses needed for completion of program depends on:

-The curriculum listed below is intended to inform prospective students about the overall theme of the program and should not be used as an example program of study.
+The curriculum listed below is intended to inform prospective students about the overall theme of the program and should only be used as an example program of study.
 Students need to consult their advisor to develop a degree completion plan based on the credits transferred into this program.

 Pick 1: Paired Lecture